What is the Rundfunkbeitrag? Explaining Germany's Most Hated “Tax”

-We take a look here at one of the most controversial topics in everyday German life…we are going to examine what is the Rundfunkbeitrag and explain why you have little choice but to pay it.
+We take a look here at one of the most controversial topics in everyday German life and one which affects pretty much everybody who moves here.
+Yes, we're taking a look at what is the Rundfunkbeitrag and as we'll explain, unfortunately you have little choice but to pay it.

 Before you read the article, a quick call-to-action!
 Please subscribe to us on YouTube if you would like to see new videos when we upload them.
 We will add new content every couple of weeks.
 Thanks! 🙂